einarwh/escher-workshop/README.md

 ### Exercise 10 : u-tile

-Next up is the _u tile_.
-It should offer no major challenges now that you've already managed the _t tile_.
+Next up is the _u-tile_.
+It should offer no major challenges now that you've already managed the _t-tile_.

-The function `utile` should accept a single picture as parameter (the fish again), and once again, you should the functions `toss`, `flip`, `turn` and `over` to create the picture.
+The function `utile` should accept a single picture as parameter (the fish again), and once more, you should use the functions `toss`, `flip`, `turn` and `over` to create the picture.

 Calling `utile fish` should produce this picture:

 <img src="files/utile-fish.svg" width="402" height="402">

-You'll need to overlay four fish on top of each other, but you'll notice that two of them are exactly the same as in the _t tile_.
+You'll need to overlay four fish on top of each other, but you'll notice that two of them are exactly the same as in the _t-tile_.

 ### Exercise 11 : side